Get Your Home Value →

 All six markets, side by side.

-Single-family medians for March 2026, ranked high to low, against the same month last year.
+Single-family medians for May 2026, ranked high to low, against the same month last year.
+Closed sales are shown too, because a big percentage on a handful of sales means something different than the same move on a hundred.
 The view no national portal gives you on one page.

-Southern Utah single-family median sale prices for March 2026, by city, with year-over-year change and median days on market.
+Southern Utah single-family median sale prices for May 2026, by city, with year-over-year change, median days on market, and closed sales count.

 City Median YoY Report